Tips from a seasoned wedding photographer

 - If you or your partner is uncomfortable with public speaking and they dread doing their speech.
 It could be a good idea getting the speeches out of the way straight away after entering the venue.
 Chances are your guests would have had canapes so they won’t be starving and you will be able to hold their attention for a little while longer before their main meal.
 But the main benefit is that if you are uncomfortable with public speaking chances are you will be thinking and worrying about your speech until its time to do it some 2-3 hours after you walking in.
 Whereas if you do it straight away you can get it out of the way and sit back and enjoy the rest of your reception.

-- Ask guests not to not to hold their phones up while you are walking down the isle.
+- Ask guests not to hold their phones up while you are walking down the isle.
 I say this not to be a party popper.
 But there have been quite a few times where I am capturing the bride walking down the isle and out pops Aunt Mary with her iPhone blocking my view and totally unaware that they are stopping me from capturing the best shot possible.
 In this situation I generally position my camera over Aunt Mary’s shoulder and get the shot anyway but it doesn’t make life easy.

 The rock of the reception